 The interest rate on recurring deposits is the same rate applicable to fixed deposits in a specific bank and it can vary depending on a few factors.

-- Type of Account: In case of Senior citizens, banks offer higher interest on recurring deposits when compared to regular RD accounts.
+- Type of Account: In the case of Senior citizens, banks offer higher interest on recurring deposits when compared to regular RD accounts.
 Senior citizens earn 0.5% more than the prevailing rate of interest per annum.
-However, NRE/NRO recurring deposit accounts are offered lower interest rate.
-Even senior citizens who fall under this category are not eligible for additional interest rate.
+However, NRE/NRO recurring deposit accounts are offered lower interest rates.
+Even senior citizens who fall under this category are not eligible for additional interest rates.

-- Choice of Bank: Interest rate is more or less different in different banks.
+- Choice of Bank: The interest rate is more or less different in different banks.

-- Nature of Scheme: Banks introduce lucrative RD schemes with higher interest rate and a specific tenure.
-Such schemes are focused on long term benefits of account holders since they are offered a huge lump sum amount at the time of maturity.
+- Nature of Scheme: Banks introduce lucrative RD schemes with higher interest rates and a specific tenure.
+Such schemes are focused on the long-term benefits of account holders since they are offered a huge lump sum amount at the time of maturity.

 Recurring Deposit Interest Calculation

-The interest calculation on recurring deposits is done by compounding the interest on quarterly basis.
+The interest calculation on recurring deposits is done by compounding the interest on a quarterly basis.

 Compound Interest = The interest that has been added to the principal amount also earns interest in the subsequent interest calculations.